 - Not checking the water pressure or having a broken pressure gauge

 - Choosing the wrong water treatment system for the water problem

 Many of us grew up in an urban area with safe treated city water and later relocated to the countryside.
 We may never have considered the origin or quality of water.
 Water was taken for granted to be abundant and safe.

 Many of our customers, after purchasing a home in the country on a private well have encountered unpalatable or dangerous water for the very first time.
 The well water might rusty, full of sediment, possess a bad odor, or perhaps include harmful bacteria that induce sickness.

-Fortunately there are many different water treatment systems in the marketplace to fix these issues.
+Fortunately, there are many different water treatment systems in the marketplace to fix these issues.
 Unfortunately quite a few water treatment vendors, retail outlets or big box stores often times have only a few systems that are supposed to match all situations, yielding poor results and frequent repairs and maintenance.
-One size fits all, and/or ‘set it and forget it’ are all too common sales claims.
+One size fits all, and/or ‘set it and forget it’is all too common sales claims.

 Water Chemistry is Vital in Choosing the Best System for The Job

 Almost all water treatment systems have certain ranges or conditions in which they perform within.
 One example is well waters that are naturally acidic, and at the same time have iron present.
 A lot of iron filtration systems cannot take away iron if the water is acid, and so to begin with the water has to be treated to counteract the acidity in the water.

 Knowing which parameters to analyze for is important.
 When the well is located near gasoline stations, industrial sites, or in close to an agricultural area where a lot of chemical substances are being used the water should be analyzed annually for a variety of chemical contaminants to make sure the water remains safe and secure.